HomeBlog › Track Day Cost

 How much does a beginner's first track day cost?

-Plan for $500–$800 all-in.
-Entry fee ($250–$400), fuel ($50–$80), a pre-event inspection ($60–$150), and any safety gear you don't own.
-You won't spend much on tires early on — driving at beginner pace puts less stress on consumables.
+Plan for $500–$900 all-in for a first full-day HPDE.
+Entry fee, fuel, a pre-event inspection if required, and any safety gear you do not own are the big inputs.
+Evening road-course formats can be cheaper.
+You will usually spend less on tires early on because beginner pace puts less stress on consumables.

 What is the cheapest way to do track days?